 Leading a Good Discussion

-Of course not all people like to perform in front of groups, but there are a few things to keep in mind while planning your discussion week that might make it more effective, smoother and even fun.
+Of course not all people like to perform in front of groups, but there are a few things to keep in mind while planning your discussion weeks that might make it more effective, smoother and even fun.
 Your role for the week is to encourage inclusive, respectful and confidential discussion of our class materials (assigned readings and films).
-You will do that both in class and on our Moodle discussion forums.
+You will do that both in class (on Mondays) and on our Moodle discussion forums.

 How to post to Moodle Forums